openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/container_image_prepare.rst

         tag: current-tripleo
       tag_from_label: rdo_version

-This is identical to the default registry, except for the `push_destination` entry which inserts the discovered address for the local undercloud registry.
+This is identical to the default registry, except for the `push_destination: true` entry which indicates that the address of the local undercloud registry will be discovered at upload time.

-By specifying a `push_destination`, during deployment all images will be pulled from the remote registry then pushed to the local undercloud registry.
+By specifying a `push_destination` value such as `192.168.24.1:8787`, during deployment all images will be pulled from the remote registry then pushed to the specified registry.
 The resulting image parameters will also be modified to refer to the images in `push_destination` instead of `namespace`.

 Running container image prepare ...............................